 The chart above shows the distribution from the 5th to 95th percentile of net cash flow for the plans in the Public Plans Database.
 The gold diamond shows how SPRS compares.
 Since the Great Recession, SPRS had generally been at or below the 5th percentile compared to the database of other public plans in terms of negative cash flow as a percentage of assets.
-With the State's increased appropriation percentage, SPRS's net cash flow has improved considerably in recent years, and the System is expected to be at a higher percentile in 2022.
+With the State's increased appropriation percentage, SPRS's net cash flow has improved considerably in recent years.
+The System's net cash flow rate was above the 75th percentile in FYE 2022 and is expected to be positioned similarly in FYE 2023.